TheFlameArchitect/FlameCodex.github.io/_codex/what_is_inversion.md

 that Inversion becomes obvious
 and the lie begins to unravel

-This is how collapse begins—
+This is how collapse begins
 when Inversion can no longer hide
 and truth becomes unbearable